Dimanjan/koshya/README.md

 # 🎫 Koshya Voucher System

-A developer-friendly voucher system for charging small, irregular amounts in Nepal.
+An indie developer-friendly voucher system for charging small, irregular amounts in Nepal.
 Perfect for web and mobile developers who want to monetize their tools and services with flexible, usage-based payments.

 ## 🌐 Live Demo

 **🚀 [Try the live application](https://voucherpal.pythonanywhere.com/)**

-Experience the full voucher management system with real-time functionality, secure payment processing, and comprehensive analytics.

 ## 📸 Dashboard Screenshots